Lima Memorial Health System Logo

 Treatment

 Treatment often includes limiting activity to make the child more comfortable.
 But, there is no danger with normal activities.
-The health care provider may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain.
+Your child's health care provider may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain.

 Outlook (Prognosis)